 - Potential income from daily stipends plus room and board can be over $45,000 per year.

-If you are interested in becoming a provider, applications for these services can be obtained through the DHHS/Office of Aging and Developmental Services or by calling us directly.
+If you are interested in becoming a provider, applications for these services can be obtained through the DHHS/Office of Aging and Disability Services or by calling us directly.
 Seeking individuals and families living in the following counties: Cumberland, York, Sagadahoc, Androscoggin, and Oxford.

 Are you interested in receiving services?

 Individuals and families interested in Shared Living services should consult with their case manager or contact the closest DHHS/OADS office.
 There are certain eligibility requirements established by the Department of Health and Human Services through MaineCare (Section 21, Home and Community Based Waiver Services Program) or (Section 29, Support Services for Adults with Intellectual Disabilities or Autism Spectrum Disorder) https://www.maine.gov/sos/cec/rules/10/ch101.htm

 Click here to access our printable referral form.